Find us on:

 Key partnerships enable us to deliver annual festivals including Girvan Arts Festival and Girvan Folk festival and we contribute to local initiatives towards a thriving local town.

-We are known for our annual Carrick Carnival of Light involving the whole community in lantern making workshops.
+We are known for our annual Carrick Festival of Light involving the whole community in lantern making workshops.
 This culminates in a lantern procession through the town in late October/early November.

 Crag Board Members